GolfTEC

 Founded by Joe Assell, Mike Clinton and Clayton Cole in 1995, GOLFTEC is a golf instruction and club fitting company headquartered in Denver, Colorado.
 With more than 200 retail locations worldwide, GOLFTEC teaches more than one million lessons annually.
 Currently, it has locations in the United States, Canada, China, Japan, Singapore, and Hong Kong.
-GOLFTEC's mission statement is “To Help People Play Better Golf.”

 History and overview

 In 1995, the company's first location was opened in Denver under the name Driving Obsession.
 Two years later, it was re-branded as GOLFTEC (Technique, Equipment, Conditioning) and added two new locations in the Chicago area.
-Since then, GOLFTEC opened more than 200 centers worldwide and became one of the top employers of PGA of America Professionals, as well as a leading provider of golf club fittings.
+Since then, GOLFTEC opened more than 200 centers worldwide and became one of the top employers of PGA of America Professionals, as well as a provider of golf club fittings.

-Approach to instruction

-According to the GOLFTEC website, the company offers a variety of lesson packages designed to meet individual needs, budgets, and goals.
-Pricing varies by location and Coach.
-GOLFTEC lessons are taught one-on-one by Certified Personal Coaches in private, mostly indoor bays that utilize a variety of proprietary teaching technology.
-By using a completely fact-based approach to instruction that combines cutting-edge technology with expert golf professionals, GOLFTEC students on average drop seven strokes from their scores.

-How students start

-GOLFTEC recommends new students take a Swing Evaluation.
-During this 60-minute golf lesson, a certified GOLFTEC Coach discusses where the student's golf game is and where they would like it to be.
-The Coach quantifies the player's golf swing with Motion Measurement technology and video analysis to provide an in-depth assessment.
-With this information, the Coach recommends a customized lesson plan to help each individual student reach their stated goals.